Ranolazine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of a heart condition called congenital long QT syndrome.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or heart rhythm problems (including long QT syndrome).

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Severe or increased chest pain